KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   assembleAspectResourcesMeth ⇒</h5>
-An optional Aspect method that assembles resources for this aspectacross all other aspects, retaining needed state for subsequentops.
+An Aspect method that assembles resources for this aspectacross all other aspects, retaining needed state for subsequentops.
 This hook is executed after all the aspects have assembledtheir feature content (i.e. after{{book.api.assembleFeatureContentMeth}}).**API:** {{book.api.assembleAspectResourcesMeth$}}This is an optional second-pass (so-to-speak) of Aspect datagathering, that facilitates{{book.guide.extending_aspectCrossCommunication}}.
 It allows anextending aspect to gather resources from other aspects, using anadditional API (ex: `Aspect.getXyz()`).

 <table>
   <thead>